 Internet content services.
 The Telecommunications Regulations promulgated by the PRC State Council in September 2000 categorize all telecommunications businesses in the PRC as either basic or value-added.
 Internet content services, or ICP services, are classified as value-added telecommunications businesses.
 Pursuant to the Telecommunications Regulations, commercial operators of value-added telecommunications services must first obtain an operating license from the MIIT or its provincial level counterparts.
-The Administrative Measures on Internet Information Services, also promulgated by the PRC State Council in September 2000, require commercial ICP service operators to obtain an ICP license from the relevant government authorities before engaging in any commercial ICP operations within the PRC.
+The Administrative Measures on Internet Information Services, also promulgated by the PRC State Council in September 2000, require companies engaged in the provision of commercial internet content services to obtain an ICP license from the relevant government authorities before providing any commercial internet content services within the PRC.
+"Commercial internet content services" generally refer to provision of information, webpage production and other services through internet for a fee.
+We do not believe our P4P services are categorized as part of internet content services that require an ICP license under these regulations.
+Although our PRC subsidiary Baidu Online conducts the P4P business by, among other things, designing P4P keywords, interacting with potential P4P customers and engaging in sales activities with our customers, P4P search results are displayed on the websites operated by Baidu Netcom, including baidu.com.
+Baidu Netcom, as the owner of our domain name baidu.com and holder of the necessary licenses and approvals, such as an ICP license, operates the website to display P4P search results and other marketing content.

 The Administrative Measures for Telecommunications Business Operating License, promulgated by the MIIT with latest amendments becoming effective in April 2009, set forth the types of licenses required for value-added telecommunications services and the qualifications and procedures for obtaining such licenses.
-For example, an ICP operator providing commercial value-added services in multiple provinces is required to obtain an inter-regional license, whereas an ICP operator providing the same services in one province is required to obtain a local license.
+For example, a value-added telecommunications service operator providing commercial value-added services in multiple provinces is required to obtain an inter-regional license, whereas a value-added telecommunications service operator providing the same services in one province is required to obtain a local license.